mlanza/ai-literacy/301/06-feet-on-the-ground.md

 Some models wait for your lead.

 Others take the first step.

-And once they do, the rest of the system has to decide how closely it wants to follow.
+And how far we're willing to let them go is a matter of weighing in on the risks.

 ## Risk Categories